composer/composer/doc/articles/custom-installers.md

 > `phpdocumentor-template` [type][1] and create a Custom Installer to send
 > these templates to the correct folder.

-An example composer.json of such a template would be:
+An example composer.json of such a template package would be:

     {
         "name": "phpdocumentor/template-responsive",
-        "type": "phpdocumentor-template"
+        "type": "phpdocumentor-template",
+        "require": {
+            "phpdocumentor/template-installer": "*"
         }

-With the package definition shown in the example will any project that includes this package try to find an appropriate installer and use that to execute this [type][1].
+    }

-> **IMPORTANT**: the host project will not recognize the [type][1] if the
+> **IMPORTANT**: to make sure that the template installer is present at the
-> installer's package is not included.
-Thus a composer.json consuming a template
+> time the template package is installed, template packages should require
-> package will always need to _require_ the template's installer as well.
+> the installer package.

 ## Creating an Installer

-A Custom Installer is a defined as a class that implements the [\Composer\Installer\InstallerInterface][3] and is contained in a Composer package that has the [type][1] `composer-installer`.
+A Custom Installer is defined as a class that implements the [\Composer\Installer\InstallerInterface][3] and is contained in a Composer package that has the [type][1] `composer-installer`.